 The X Window System provides a Graphical User Interface (GUI) where users can have multiple windows in which to run programs and various add on.
 The X Windows system is typically used on workstations where users login, but not on servers where users typically do not login.

 Unless your organization specifically requires graphical login access via X Windows, remove it to reduce the potential attack surface.

-Run the following command and verify no output is returned:
+Run the following command and verify X Windows System is not installed: